Brini Maxwell

 Sabrina “Brini” Maxwell is the drag persona of Ben Sander, described as the "prototypical, pre-feminist, 1960s homemaker."
 Maxwell has also been described as a composite of Doris Day, Mary Tyler Moore, Auntie Mame, That Girl, and Donna Reed; the character came to prominence in the late '90s as the host of her eponymous television show on public access in Manhattan, and later on the national cable television Style Network.

+The name Brini came from a Stefanie Powers mini-series called "Deceptions" while Maxwell originated from Barbara Streisand's character in "What's Up, Doc?"

 Television

 Cable access show

 The pilot for the original Brini Maxwell Show debuted on Manhattan Neighborhood Network on January 1, 1998.
+The program originally started out as At Home with Tigs and centered on a drag character called Tigs Vanderveer, but the character and the show quickly morphed into the Brini Maxwell Show.
 The show aired for five years featuring tips, recipes, entertaining ideas, craft projects, home renovation and interior design schemes.
 It was produced by Sander's production company, V.R.U.S.P.
-Inc., and directed by Sander's mother, Mary Jane Wells.
+Inc., and directed by Sander's mother, the actress Mary Jane Wells.
+Sanders cast many of the drag queens he met at the Imperial Court - one of the oldest and largest LGBT organizations in the world - as characters on the show, such as Thom Hansen (aka Panzi) and Philip Stoehr (aka Philomena).
 The show had a diverse, cult following: "Brini (rhymes with teeny) has received hundreds of letters and e-mail messages since the show began ...
 Brini has a wide following that extends beyond gay viewers.
 Many of those who write in are straight fans who say they tape the show for friends around the country."

+In 1999, Maxwell was nominated for the Glam Award for Best TV Performer along with three other drag queens - Cookie, Hedda Lettuce, and Cherry Jubilee - and on December 2 she won the honor.
+It was reported that "some 300 drag queens and their guests burst into sustained applause as Brini, dressed in an ivory floor-length skirt with a side slit, a black sweater and a Mongolian lamb's wool wrap, swooshed through the crowd at Life at 158 Bleecker Street and onto the stage to accept the award."